-Included in the payments above is a total of \$64,299 [2022 - \$64,144] in interest and maintenance.
+Included in the payments above is a total of \$57,558 [2023 - \$64,299] in interest and maintenance.

 [v] Effective June 2019, the Province of Ontario enacted Bill 124 "Protecting a Sustainable Public Sector for Future Generations Act, 2019".
 This legislation limited compensation increases to 1.0% per year for a three-year moderation period for both unionized and non-unionized employees in the Ontario public sector.
 The starting dates of the moderation period varied across entities and employee groups.
 On November 29, 2022, the Ontario Superior Court of Justice struck down Bill 124, finding it unconstitutional and declaring it to be "void and of no effect".
 On December 29, 2022, the Ontario government filed a Notice of Appeal with the Ontario Court of Appeal.
+This decision has enabled unions to trigger reopener provisions in the collective agreements.